levxxvi/User-Documentation/docs/index.md

 # Introduction

-Welcome the Discord documentation!
-This documentation will provide guidance on some practical features and usage of Discord.
+Welcome to the Discord documentation!
+This documentation will provide guidance on practical features and usages of Discord.

 Discord is widely used as a communication platform, hosting a wide range of communities from gaming to businesses that allows for people to connect with others online.